chi-initiative/LeafletSlider-tutorial/README.md

 # LeafletSlider-tutorial
 This is a tutorial repo to introduce people to using Leaflet Time-Slider plugin in a Leaflet map.
 Fork this repo and then work through this tutorial by writing into the blank html file.
+Once completed, your map will look like [this example map](https://geyerbri.github.io/LeafletSlider-tutorial/complete.html).

 ---
 - [LeafletSlider-tutorial](#leafletslider-tutorial)